ktagilbert/katalog/portfolio.md

       </p>
       <h3>Writing Goals</h3>
       <p>
         Working with Laurie King was always fun!
 For her, I wanted to focus on sharing her story and connecting with her audience.
 Plus, I wanted to create a few blog articles that would showcase her designs so that I could direct readers to the shop section of her website.
-To help, I wrote 9 blog articles.
+To help, I wrote nine blog articles.
 For each, I put a priority on creating a consistent and strong voice.
-Then, I either wrote about her new designs, how her target audience could wear or her designs, or I shared a little bit of her personal life so that her audience could connect with her story more.
+Then, I either wrote about her new designs, how her target audience could wear her designs, or I shared a little bit of her personal life so that her audience could connect with her story more.
       </p>
     </li>
   </ul>